LoopSR: Looping Sim-and-Real for Lifelong Policy Adaptation of Legged Robots: Methodology

 \textbf{Multi-head Decoder.} We also design a multi-head decoder $p_e$ and $p_r$ to separately extract the terrain distribution and the robot proprioceptive parameters for disentanglement of different environment characteristics.
-We introduce $c_e$, $c_r$, and $\mathcal{R}$ to represent the environment terrain distribution, robot parameter, and the range of the domain randomization in the training process.
+We introduce $c_e$, $c_r$, and $\mathcal{R}$ to represent the environment terrain distribution, robot parameter, and the randomization range of parameters in the training process.
 The losses are designed as follows:

+where $|\mathcal{R}|$ denotes the interval length of the randomization range.
 In Sec.~\ref{sec:ablation}, we conduct the ablation study to discuss the necessity of all loss terms.

 It's noteworthy that $z$ learns the manifold of simulation environments as LoopSR-enc and decoders are trained only on simulation data.
 This entails LoopSR with the potential capacity to find the best set of simulation parameters that generate a similar trajectory in the testing environment.